Start date: 01-02-2022

 The size of the aorta can be accurately measured on a CT scan.
 Hospitals make thousands of CT scans of the abdomen every year.
 Automated assessment of the aorta and measurement of abnormal enlargement would be a useful tool for routine clinical practice, but such a system is not yet available.

-In this project you will develop and validate a deep learning algorithm for segmentation and automated measurement of the abdominal aorta.
+In this project we will develop and validate a deep learning algorithm for segmentation and automated measurement of the abdominal aorta.

 Our group already has developed several algorithms for the segmentation of aorta in CT scans and neighboring structures that can help to determine where an enlargement is located.
 However, we have noticed that this aorta segmentation method fails to work correctly when the aorta is enlarged because it has not been trained with sufficient examples of enlarged aortas.
 This is visible in the figure below where you see in an axial (left) and coronal view (right) that the thrombus in the enlarged aorta (yellow arrow) has not been included in the aorta segmentation (green area).

-Using our large research database of CT scans acquired in Radboudumc, it may be possible to improve the existing algorithm to accurately segment and measure the aorta also in abnormal CTs and develop a robust solution to this problem.
-We also would like to see if a computer algorithm can detect small changes over time because many patients get multiple CT scans and it is known that aortas can become enlarged with time at a mean rate that is initially slow and then suddenly starts to increase rapidly.
+Using our large research database of CT scans acquired in Radboudumc, it is possible to improve the existing algorithm to accurately segment and measure the aorta also in abnormal CTs and develop a robust solution to this problem.
+We also observe that a computer algorithm can detect small changes over time because many patients get multiple CT scans and it is known that aortas can become enlarged with time at a mean rate that is initially slow and then suddenly starts to increase rapidly.
 Radiologist now do not routinely measure the aortic diameter at corresponding places and may miss such growth patterns.

 In our group we have a database of over 200,000 CT studies.
 Using the radiology reports and natural language processing, we expect to be able to retrieve a large number of AAA cases.
 This exercise is part of the project.

-The algorithm you will develop should be made available as a Docker container on https://grand-challenge.org/algorithms/.
+The algorithm we are developing will be made available as a Docker container on https://grand-challenge.org/.
 It can then be applied to CT scans from hospitals that use the grand-challenge infrastructure.
-We also encourage you to write a scientific publication on the results of the project.
+We are currently working to write a scientific publication on the results of the project.